1. Vali Cyber Knowledge Base

 Displays a list of files touched by the malware.
 Created, modified, or deleted files are listed on this tab.

-The action column identifies the file interaction, and the Status column displays the file’s current status.
+The action column identifies the file interaction, and the Status column displays the file’s status.

 Processes Tab - Tree View